Democratization: Values and religion

 It is claimed by some that certain cultures are simply more conducive to democratic values than others.
 This view is likely to be ethnocentric.
 Typically, it is Western culture which is cited as "best suited" to democracy, with other cultures portrayed as containing values which make democracy difficult or undesirable.
 This argument is sometimes used by undemocratic regimes to justify their failure to implement democratic reforms.
 Today, however, there are many non-Western democracies.
-Examples include: India, Japan, Indonesia, Namibia, Botswana, Taiwan, and South Korea.
+Examples include India, Japan, Indonesia, Namibia, Botswana, Taiwan, and South Korea.
 Research finds that "Western-educated leaders significantly and substantively improve a country's democratization prospects".

 Huntington presented an influential, but also controversial arguments about Confucianism and Islam.
-Huntington held that that "In practice Confucian or Confucian-influenced societies have been inhospitable to democracy."
+Huntington held that "In practice Confucian or Confucian-influenced societies have been inhospitable to democracy."
 He also held that "Islamic doctrine ... contains elements that may be both congenial and uncongenial to democracy," but generally thought that Islam was an obstacle to democratization.
 In contrast, Alfred Stepan was more optimistic about the compatibility of different religions and democracy.

 Steven Fish and Robert Barro have linked Islam to undemocratic outcomes.
 However, Michael Ross argues that the lack of democracies in some parts of the Muslim world has more to do with the adverse effects of the resource curse than Islam.
 Lisa Blaydes and Eric Chaney have linked the democratic divergence between the West and the Middle-East to the reliance on mamluks (slave soldiers) by Muslim rulers whereas European rulers had to rely on local elites for military forces, thus giving those elites bargaining power to push for representative government.

 Robert Dahl argued, in On Democracy, that countries with a "democratic political culture" were more prone for democratization and democratic survival.
 He also argued that cultural homogeneity and smallness contribute to democratic survival.
 Other scholars have however challenged the notion that small states and homogeneity strengthen democracy.

 A 2012 study found that areas in Africa with Protestant missionaries were more likely to become stable democracies.
 A 2020 study failed to replicate those findings.